Projection Methods for Operator Learning and Universal Approximation: Introduction

+In general, different basis representations play complementary roles across families of problems.
+Fourier bases are particularly effective for periodic systems with frequency localization, while wavelet bases are well suited for capturing discontinuities and localized features due to their multiresolution nature.
+Graph bases present natural advantages when geometric information from the domain needs to be embedded into the problem.
+Polynomial bases, by contrast, are advantageous in smooth, nonlocal settings|such as integral equation formulations|and remain applicable even in the absence of periodicity, though they are less effective for discontinuous phenomena.

+These observations, along with the theoretical guarantees shown in Table~\ref{tab:models}, provide criteria for choosing neural operator models depending on the problems considered in practice.
+For instance, when considering problems related to PDEs, a natural choice might fall upon FEPINN, RFM, CNO.
+When smoothness assumptions are well understood, spectral-based approaches such as Spectral NIE or Spectral NO might be preferred.

-The main issue with the approach based on Leray-Schauder mappings is that we need to find elements of the Banach spaces that approximate given compact subsets.
-Doing this in practice is not simple.
+The approach based on Leray-Schauder mappings implies that we need to find elements of the Banach spaces that approximate given compact subsets.
 An algorithm that concretely implements this approach should also obtain the points whose linear subspace will be used for the Leray-Schauder (nonlinear) projection.
-Additionally, it is unclear how to determine whether the projected equations produce solutions that approximate solutions to a given operator equation, even when we approximate the operator appropriately.
+The concrete implementation of these results has been addressed in \cite{leray_schauder}, which practically implemented part of the theoretical framework given in the present article.
+However, operator learning in practice is often formulated in concrete spaces of functions.
+Therefore, a reformulation of the methodology in this setting would be of value.

-To address the issues raised above, we consider the more specific (and extremely important) case of $L^p$ spaces.
-In this case, we show that given a set of othogonal polynomials with respect to a quasi-inner product with some mild additional assumptions, we can find a triple of neural networks defining two projections and a map between the projected spaces that approximate the given operator with arbitrary precision.
-When $p=2$, and we are working with the Hilbert space $L^2$, we give some simple sufficient conditions for the aforementioned results to be applicable.
+To address the latter, we consider the more specific (and important) case of $L^p$ spaces.
+In this case, we show that given a set of orthogonal polynomials with respect to a quasi-inner product with some additional assumptions, we can find a triple of neural networks defining two projections and a map between the projected spaces that approximate the given operator with arbitrary precision.
+When $p=2$, and we are working with the Hilbert space $L^2$, we give some simple sufficient conditions for the aforementioned results.
 We then turn to the problem of approximating solutions of the projected operator equation.
 We provide in this case some sufficient conditions for the projection to admit solutions for each $n$, and such that the solutions converge to a solution of the operator equation when $n \longrightarrow \infty$.

+The framework developed in the present work relates to the approximation of continuous operarators between general Banach spaces.
+We notice that this extends the framework of DeepONet \cite{chen,DeepOnet}, as the latter treats the case of maps where the target Banach space is given by the uniform norm.
+Our approach is also developed more specifically for mappings between $L^p$ spaces.
+In the approaches considered in this article, both for general Banach spaces and $L^p$ spaces, we provide explicit and analytically defined projecting operators.